-stressing the significance of the party's wartime split.
+The 'catastrophists' of Fair's historiographical categorisation comprised those who follow Trevor Wilson and M.W.
+Hart in rejecting a class dimension in favour of stressing the significance of the party's wartime split.
 The 'Franchise Factor' argument has been challenged on a number of grounds.
 Firstly, the notion of the inexorable rise of Labour, obscured in the 'Franchise Factor' argument by the restricted franchise prior to 1918, has been called into question by historians such as Duncan Tanner, who saw the progress of the Labour Party as slow and uneven, with little to suggest an imminent and unavoidable shift away from the Liberals prior to the Great War.
-The second major challenge to Matthew, McKibbin and Kay's thesis has come from those, like Patrick Joyce, whose work questions the usefulness of 'class' as a term of analysis, thus undermining its relevance as an explanation for the Liberal's eclipse at the hands of Labour.
-The other significant questions concerning the 'Franchise Factor' argument have been posed by historians who, following work such as that by Jon Lawrence and David Jarvis, have sought to widen the study of political history beyond deterministic class arguments but focus their studies not on the 'agency' of the electorate but on the actions of politicians and parties to 'shape' political identities from above.
+9 The second major challenge to Matthew, McKibbin and Kay's thesis has come from those, like Patrick Joyce, whose work questions the usefulness of 'class' as a term of analysis, thus undermining its relevance as an explanation for the Liberal's eclipse at the hands of Labour.
+10 More recently, the most important studies concerning the 'Franchise Factor' argument have been posed by historians who, following work such as that by Jon Lawrence and David Jarvis, have sought to widen the study of political history beyond deterministic class arguments but focus their studies not on the 'agency' of the electorate but on the actions of politicians and parties to 'shape' political identities from above.
+11 These studies have been augmented by work such as that of Marc Brodie, who has sought to challenge the